-The Accidental Americans Association, which represents individuals who are generally considered to be nationals of other countries but who are regarded by the U.S. to be American, and thus have tax obligations, said on Wednesday that the European Council's letter was significiant because it represented the first time that the full European Union had taken such an action.
+The Accidental Americans Association, which represents individuals who are generally considered to be nationals of other countries but who are regarded by the U.S. to be American, and thus have tax obligations, said on Wednesday that the Council of the European Union's letter was significiant because it represented the first time that the full European Union had taken such an action.

-Among other detailed recommendations, the letter from the European Council urges U.S. Treasury Secretary Steve Mnuchin to "lower the cost of renunciation [of U.S. citizenship]" for Americans resident abroad, many of whom are struggling to maintain non-U.S. bank accounts in the countries in which they now live, and of which they are citizens and taxpayers.
+Among other detailed recommendations, the council urges U.S. Treasury Secretary Steve Mnuchin to "lower the cost of renunciation [of U.S. citizenship]" for Americans resident abroad, many of whom are struggling to maintain non-U.S. bank accounts in the countries in which they now live, and of which they are citizens and taxpayers.